 In order to send and receive email from Microsoft 365, your Azure administrator will need to create a HelpMaster App registration in your Azure tenant and then grant it permission to send and receive email on behalf of users.

 To complete this step, you will need:

 Once the HelpMaster App Registration has been created and configured in your Azure tenant, you will need to copy the app configuration details from your Azure tenant and copy them into the HelpMaster System Administration > API Integrations > Microsoft 365 tab.
-This will allow HelpMaster to connect to the Azure HelpMaster app, and use its credentials to send and recieve email.
+This will allow HelpMaster to connect to the Azure HelpMaster app, and use its credentials to send and receive email.

 Step 1 - Create and configure your Microsoft 365 HelpMaster App

 - Log in to your Microsoft Azure Portal at portal.azure.com (Global), or portal.azure.us (for US Government) with an administrator account

 - Navigate to Azure Active Directory > App Registrations

 - Click New registration